Touched by an Ángel: Accolades

-TVLine named Uma Thurman as a honorable mention for the "Performer of the Week" for the week of August 30, 2025, for her performance in the episode.
+TVLine named Uma Thurman as an honorable mention for the "Performer of the Week" for the week of August 30, 2025, for her performance in the episode.
 The site wrote, "Uma Thurman's Charley is a vibe in the penultimate episode of Dexter: Resurrection, but don't let her fool you.
 She is not one to mess with.
 After surprising Harrison with a grilling at the hotel, Thurman served up icy, cold stares and steady diction that was both threatening and calculated.
 After the actress reveled in her character's power, we saw the predator become prey when Dexter surprised her with a wire to the throat in the backseat of her car.
 As he confronted her about her military background and mother's illness, Thurman's eyes watered and her fear filled the frame.
 Bringing those heavy feelings to the surface, the actress showed us just how much Charley loved her mother and was scared of Leon Prater.
 Though we wish Thurman had gotten to flex more of her talent this season, Episode 9 finally gave her some big emotions to play with, a task she was more than ready to take on."